golang/proposal/design/draft-workspace.md

 ## Open issues

-### `go.work.sum` files

-We might want to add a `go.work.sum` file, sitting alongside the `go.work` file because module loading may need to consider dependency modules that aren't in any of the workspace modules' `go.sum` files.
-This is more important for `go.work` files checked in alongside `go.mod` files.
-Even without a `go.work.sum`, the `go` command will still verify sums in the workspace modules' `go.sum` files.

 ### Clearing `replace`s

 We might want to add a mechanism to ignore all replaces of a module or module